TriGranit: History and projects

 Despite the economic crisis TriGranit in 2008 developed Lakeside Park office complex in Bratislava, Slovakia.
 With its almost 85 m height, it is among the tallest buildings of Bratislava.

-Also in 2008 Millennium City Center in Budapest, Hungary was extended with Millennium Tower II and Millennium Tower III with 39 500 sqm GLA office space.
+In 2008, Millennium City Center in Budapest, Hungary was extended with Millennium Tower II and Millennium Tower III with 39 500 sqm GLA office space.

 TriGranit made investments in Poland and Croatia in 2009.
 The development of Bonarka City Center, a 257 000 sqm GBA retail and entertainment center in Kraków was completed.
 Arena Zagreb, a modern sports arena with a capacity of 15,000 seats, was built in Zagreb.

-In 2010 TriGranit has completed its second Zagreb-based project, Arena Centar, a 200 000 sqm GBA retail project.
+In 2010, TriGranit has completed its second Zagreb-based project, Arena Centar, a 200 000 sqm GBA retail project.

-In 2011 further development of the new city center in Kraków, Poland takes place with buildings 'A' and 'B' of Bonarka for Business (B4B) office complex of Kraków completed.
+In 2011, further developments of the new city center in Kraków, Poland takes place with buildings 'A' and 'B' of Bonarka for Business (B4B) office complex of Kraków completed.
 This project consists of 10 Class "A" office buildings.
 In the same year, K&H Group Headquarters building was added to Millennium City Center in Budapest.

 The first PPP project in Poland was built by TriGranit.
 The Poznan Central Railway station was constructed and opened in 2012.
 The railway station was the first phase of a multiple development of Poznan's new city center.
 Later phases are a retail center, offices, apartments.

 TriGranit delivered buildings "C" & "D" of the Class „A" B4B Office Tower in Kraków.
 As a result, the company has completed projects with a total value of over 2.5 billion euros by 2013.
 In the same year, Poznan City Center, a 58,000 sqm GLA shopping and entertainment centre, which is an integral part of the city's new commercial and transportation hub was opened.